Top 5 of Anything Logo

 The Top 5 Strawberry Producing Countries

-Country Production 2010 % of World Total % Change from 2009
+% of World Total

-1. The United States is the world's leading producer of strawberries for both the fresh and frozen markets.
+1. The United States is one of the world's leading producer of strawberries for both the fresh and frozen markets.
 In the United States, California produces approximately 75 percent of the fresh and processing strawberries intended for export to wholesale markets.
 Florida also produces a large amount of strawberries for fresh export markets.
 The long growing season in those areas makes it possible to produce fruit 6 to 8 months out of the year.
 Average yields of strawberry crops in California are 47,500 pounds, and the highest-yield growers may obtain 100,000 pounds per acre each year.

 2. Over the last two decades, strawberries have experienced one of the highest rates of consumption growth of all fruit and vegetables.
 Strawberries are the fifth highest consumed fresh fruit in the United States, behind bananas, apples, oranges and grapes.
 Per capita consumption of strawberries has increased steadily since 1970 from 2.9 pounds to 6.1 pounds in 2006, rising most significantly in the last 2 decades.
 In the 1970s, fresh consumption accounted for 60 percent of total consumption until it increased in the mid 1980s.
 By 2003 fresh consumption accounted for more than 80 percent of total strawberry consumption.
 Strawberries are the fourth highest ranked U.S. fruit in terms of value of production, following grapes, oranges and apples.